|YOUR VACCINATION CARD

 WHY DO WE NEED A VACCINE?

 Getting vaccinated will be one of the best ways to protect yourself and your community.
 Updates from the CDC show that vaccines are working in the real world.
-Studies have found them to be approximately 90% effective at preventing COVID-19 disease, hospitalization, and death.
+Available evidence suggests the currently approved or authorized COVID-19 vaccines are highly effective against hospitalization and death for a variety of strains.
 Click here for more information.

 WHICH VACCINES HAVE BEEN APPROVED?